 Danny has been involved with T Level development from the outset and has remained a key advocate for the programme.
 Danny has supported a wide range of regional and national events in relation to T Levels and in support of:

 - multiple Local Enterprise Partnerships

 - the Education and Skills Funding Agency (ESFA)

 - and the Education and Training Foundation (ETF).

 Danny is also part of the AoC National T Level Strategic Leadership Group.

 Dawn Helsby, Ambassador Network Vice-Chair

-Dawn has only recently taken up this new role at WCC, having previously worked at North Warwickshire and South Leicestershire College as a Student Employability Manager.
+Dawn has only recently taken up this new role, having previously worked at North Warwickshire and South Leicestershire College as a Student Employability Manager.
 Dawn joined NWSLC college in 2013 as a lecturer and was leading two teams of employability coaches and industry placement coordinators based at 4 of the college’s campuses.
 Building relationships with employers, helping students to find work experience and industry placements, developing their employability skills, and coaching students on placements is a key part of the college’s preparations for T Level delivery.
 Dawn has been a T Level Ambassador since September 2019.

 Find out more and become a member

 If you want to inspire and influence people in business and also individual success, become a T Level Ambassador today.
 Click here to complete the commitment statement and one of the team will be in touch to welcome you to the network.